 Learn how NgModules works

 A lot of engineering work was done by the Google team to develop Angular’s own NgModule system.
 This system was quite criticized at the beginning of the framework's existence because it is true that it is quite complex.
 Indeed many beginners in Angular have been repelled by the complexity of these Angular modules.
-This is why Angular later chose to simplify it slightly via the default root services and thus avoid more or less serious service lifecycle configuration errors.
-But do not be afraid, the module system is very important and with a minimum of learning that we will see together it becomes pleasant to use and then we will not be able to do without it.
+This is why Angular later chose to simplify it slightly via the default providedIn 'root' services and thus avoid more or less serious service lifecycle configuration errors.
+Finally with the appearance of Standalone Components in version 14 of Angular, NgModules have become optional and thus the majority of new projects will be developed without NgModules however all projects started before version 14 will surely keep traces of the past even if the Angular team provides automated migration methods.
+If you are working on a project with NgModules do not be afraid, the module system is very well designed and with a minimum of learning which we will see together it becomes pleasant to use them.

 Types of modules

 - App module: it's the root module used to bootstrap the application.
 There should not be a lot of content because most of the codebase must be encapsulated in the Core module and then into domain-specific modules called features modules.

 - Core module: app-level components like header, footer, breadcrumb, navigation and singleton services.
 This module should be imported once in app module and the module should not export anything because only the core use those components.